 Off the Shoulder: A dress that features sleeves or straps which fall off and around the outside of the shoulders.
-This neckline emphasizes the collarbone and décolletage.
+This neckline emphasises the collarbone and décolletage.

 Organza: A sheer fabric that is generally stiff yet has a metallic sheen.
 Organza creates a romantic design and holds it shape well and is often used as an overlay to create a look of floating movement.